NadjaUvA/Programmeerproject/PROCESS.md

 Difficulties that I encounter are that my values are not given as percentages, so I transformed my data.
 The axes still need to be converted and the country codes need to be added to the data to allow for interactivity.

 ## 10th of june 2018
 Today I worked on the circle menu and I changed the data for the circle menu and radar chart to *per capita* values, so that the countries can be compared.
-I still need to make a dictionary out of the values for the radar chart which will aloow easy updates.
+I still need to make a dictionary out of the values for the radar chart which will allow easy updates.
 I encountered while experimenting that the best way to do this is in Javascript.
 I still have to ask for help on the layout of my page.
 The circles need to be on the right of the map.
 The current layout is as follows:

 ![layout](/doc/log4.PNG)